Sawasdee Ka, Thailand!

-We’re in Thailand for just under two months so we will be here for the festive season!
-My mum and sister are flying out to meet me in Koh Samui for New Years so I’m RIDICULOUSLY excited for that.
+We’re in Thailand for just under two months so we will be here for the festive season.
+My mum and sister are flying out to meet me in Koh Samui for New Year celebrations so I’m RIDICULOUSLY excited for that.
 It’s been ten months since I last saw them.
 I’m hoping I won’t accidentally squeeze them to death.
-Seeing as we’ll be down south doing the islands over Christmas, we’re doing the north for the first few weeks and we’ll be popping back to Bangkok every now and then while travelling around.
-However, with less than 48 hours in the Hangover city, we definitely got a taster of its madness!
+Seeing as we’ll be down in the south doing the islands over Christmas, we’re doing the north for the first few weeks and we’ll be popping back to Bangkok every now and then.
+However, with less than 48 hours in the Hangover city, we have definitely had a taster of its madness!

 We stayed in the cheapest guesthouse we could find on a side street near the well-known Khoa San Road.
 We were warned not to stay close but it wasn’t actually too noisy and it was super close to everything.
 Khoa San Rd was everything I expected it to be – massage parlours, tattoo and piercing shops, infinite arrays of shitty t-shirts, scorpion sticks and constant wafts of pad Thai.
 It was a little strange but refreshing coming from India where everything is so conservative, to Bangkok where anything seems to go.

 Thai food is one of my favourites.
 All the lemon grass and coconut milk and chillies and Mmm!
 There’s street food everywhere and I wanted to try everything.
 We washed down pad thai and spring rolls with Chang beer before the night settled in.